chipsalliance/f4pga-xc7-bram-patch/README.md

 ## 2.2 Installing prjxray and prjxray-bram-patch
 After cloning both projects, follow the instructions on the prjxray github site for fully installing and configuring prjxray.

-There is nothing needed to be done to prjxray-bram-patch project once it is cloned.
+There is nothing needed to be done to prjxray-bram-patch project once prjxray has been installed.

 ## 2.3 Startup Scripts
-In .bashrc, put in the following lines:
+For running with Vivado, put in the following lines in your .bashrc file:

     # Adjust paths below as necessary
     export XRAY_VIVADO_SETTINGS=${HOME}/Xilinx_2017.2/Vivado/2017.2/settings64.sh
+    source ${HOME}/prjxray/settings/artix7.sh

     export MEM_PATCH_DIR=${HOME}/prjxray-bram-patch
-    source ${HOME}/prjxray/settings/artix7.sh

-When the above executes, if you don't have Vivado installed, you will get errors.
-But, that is OK - you can still run the patch tools without Vivado (you only need Vivado to originally create the design).
+The first two lines are part of the prjxray installation.
+The third line is required for prjxray-bram-patch and tells the tools where you installed it.
+Note that you can run prjxray-bram-patch with Vivado installed --- the above is only included to be able to use Vivado to originally create designs.

 ## 2.4 Sample Designs and the Test Database
 There are a few sample designs in the "samples" directory.

 Additionally, a large collection of sample designs have been created and typically live in $MEM_PATCH_DIR/testing/tests/master.
 They are not needed for just doing patching but are used for testing of the patcher.
-And, they are large and so are not included here but can be made available if desired.
+And, they are large and so are not included in the repo but can be recreated by running:

+    python generate_tests.py

+which will run through a series of memory sizes and generate test cases using Vivado and other scripts.
+You can modify the contents of "generate_tests.py" to alter which memory sizes are generated.

+In fact, generate_tests.py and the scripts it calls is instructive to show how a design is generate, along with its .mdd file.

 # 3. Doing a Simple Patch